 Mick Wallage here.
 In recent years I’ve done rather well at the odd beard competition or two and as a result of that a lot of people get in touch with me to ask what they can do to make their beard grow faster or thicker.
 Well I’m sorry to disappoint, but a hell of a lot depends on genetics.
-If you’ve not got what it takes, no amount of lotions and potions is going to make you look like Chewbacca….sorry but that’s how things go sometimes.
+You can grow a healthier beard by following proper beard care and nutrition.
+A lot of guys will take some multi vitamin with Biotin in it.
+I reccomend Mad Vikings Beard Boost formula personally.

 What I am saying is that there are loads of beards out there that are good when in fact they could be AWESOME if they changed their beard care routine slightly.
 I’m not saying the way I do things is the best way or the only way, but it’s worked so far for me and won me a world title.
 The very first thing to point out is that your beard ain’t gonna get longer or thicker if you keep cutting it.
 I’ve heard people say, “I’ll have it trimmed, it grows back thicker.” ….
 Not in my opinion.